PvtTony/Ielts-review/README.md

 ## Can you describe the place where you live ?

 Well, actually, since I was born, I have been living in the west north part of city, which is far away from the down town.
 In the past 18 years, it was still a village, but with the development of urbanization, it changed a lot now.
-I espicially enjoy the place where I live now, because it's a perfect place to catch bus , subway or trains.
+I especially enjoy the place where I live now, because it's a perfect place to catch bus , subway or trains.
 Besides, I also live with my parents, you know , cause I have a family of three.
 I mean this kind of place may be quiet and slow for their life.
 You know that I hope they can never grow old, but they can't.
 In fact, they are almost 50 years old, that's way we prefer to live in that place, well that's my point.

 ## Is there anything you don’t like about the place where you live?

-Well，the most thing that I dislike is the decoration of my apartment.
+Well, the most thing that I dislike is the decoration of my apartment.
 As I've mentioned before, I've been living in this place since I was born.
 So, you can imagine, the decoration of the apartment is really old fashioned and some furniture is broken.
 I hope that I can move to new house in next few years or make a complete over haull for the apartment at least.

 ## What’s your favorite room in your home?

 Well, there is no doubt that most farvorite room is bed room.
-Because it's not only a place for me to sleep but also to relax.Every time that I return from school with a tired body,  I wil go to bedroom for sleeping.
+Because it's not only a place for me to sleep but also to relax.
+Every time that I return from school with a tired body,  I will go to bedroom for sleeping.
 Actually,  I set my computer in my bedroom, so I will relax myself by playing games in the bedroom.

 ## Please describe the room you live in.